 6 and above

 Hopefully, you don’t ever hear any numbers six or above.
 This is a sign of advanced periodontal disease.
 Some form of oral surgery may be required to save your tooth.

 We can’t overstress the importance of a regular periodontal exam.
-Contact Mukilteo Dental Arts to schedule your first checkup.
-We have the best team of general dentists and endodontists.
+Contact Mukilteo Dental Arts to schedule your next checkup.
+We have the wonderful team of general dentists and endodontists.
 We’ll take care of you if a periodontal exam yields high numbers that require further treatment.
+Contact us today!

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek